oroinc/documentation/frontend/index.rst

 All the themes use the same :ref:`Javascript Architecture <dev-doc-frontend-javascript>` except for the way the JS modules are registered.

+:ref:`Right to Left UI Support <frontend--rtl-support>` guides you on how to enable "Right to Left" text direction UI.

 .. toctree::
     :titlesonly: